lauramarie99/Transkript-Assembler/README.md

 • Compare results for complete and pre-filtered splice graphs.

-## STEP 5: Interpretation and Further Reasearch
+## STEP 5: Interpretation and Further Research

 • Analyze and summarize the results of all workpackages.